KelynWong/applicationDevelopment/worksheets/project_worksheet.md

 ### Questions:

-1. Does the frontend communicate with the mobile? `(Yes/No)`
+1. Does the frontend communicate with the mobile? `(No)`
-2. Does the frontend communicate directly with the database? `(Yes/No)`
+2. Does the frontend communicate directly with the database? `(No)`
-3. How should the frontend display data from the database? `(Answer here)`
+3. How should the frontend display data from the database? `(In a structured manner like tables and diagrams)`
-4. How does the frontend communicate with backend? `(Answer here)`
+4. How does the frontend communicate with backend? `(Through an API)`

 ---